 Last but not least, be sure to consider international shipping and customs laws before you invest thousands of dollars.
-There are strict regulations for shipping hi-tech equipment over international borders and there are limitations to the amount of luggage that can be carried onto an airplane.
-Travelling is discussed in greater depth in a later chapter, but in general be sure that you do not attempt to travel with more equipment than the carrier or country permit.
+There are strict regulations for shipping hi-tech equipment over international borders and there are limitations to the amount and weight of luggage that can be carried onto an airplane.
+Travelling is discussed in greater depth in a later chapter, but in general do not attempt to travel with more equipment than the carrier or country permit.